GrantBirki/errbot/README.md

 ---

-### Opensource 🌎
+### Open Source 🌎

-This project is **100% opensource**, here is what that means...
+This project is **100% open source**, here is what that means...

-This project is _slightly_ different from other opensource projects in the sense that it is not just opensource code but also infrastructure and configuration.
+This project is _slightly_ different from other open source projects in the sense that it is not just open source code but also infrastructure and configuration.

 Errbot is a public bot made for and by the community.
 It is not a commercial product and is not a paid service and as such, all of the code and project files are open source.

-Here are all the components of this project that are opensource and can be edited by the public (hint: its basically everything):
+Here are all the components of this project that are open source and can be edited by the public (hint: its basically everything):

 - Source code
 - CI/CD pipeline